falsandtru/securemark/README.md

 - Index generation for headings, terms, and figures.
 - Shortlink syntax for local references of indexes and figures.
 - Auto numbering of figures and footnotes.
-- Footnote and its bidirectional reference link generation from annotations and authorities.
+- Cross reference generation for figures, annotations, and references.
 - Table of contents.

 ## Demos